Skip to content

 Dr Barbara Warnock – Senior Curator and Head of Education

-You are invited to a FREE online webinar event on Monday 20th May at 8pm UK time
+This online webinar took place on Monday 20th May 2024 at 8pm UK time

-The event is being organised by the UK Dunera Interest Group and the Association of Jewish Refugees
+The event was organised by the UK Dunera Interest Group and the Association of Jewish Refugees

 Why were Jewish refugees deported to Australia on HMT Dunera in 1940?